Chapter 7 Bankruptcy To Provide You A Fresh Financial Start

 Even if a debt can be discharged, you may have special reasons why you want to promise to pay it.
 For example, you may want to work out a plan with the bank to keep your car, to promise to pay that debt, you must sign and file a Reaffirmation Agreement with the court.
 Reaffirmation agreements are under special rules and are voluntary.
 They are not required by bankruptcy law or by any other law.

-Can be cancelled anytime before the court issues your discharge or within 60 days after the agreement is filed with the court, whichever gives you the most time.
+They must be voluntary and must not place too heavy of a burden on you and your family and must be in your best interest.
+They can be cancelled anytime before the court issues your discharge or within 60 days after the agreement is filed with the court, whichever gives you the most time.

 If you reaffirm a debt and then fail to pay, you owe the debt the same as though there was not a Bankruptcy filed.
 The debt will not be discharged and the creditor can take action to recover any property on which it has a lien or mortgage.
 The creditor can also take legal action to receive a Judgment against you.